dan-fritchman/Thesis/content.md

 The combination of VLSIR and CktGym further motivate several new, early-stage directions in circuits-for-ML research.

 We begin by noting that in many works in this nascent area,  problem formulations are of the form: given a fixed circuit topology and fixed figure of merit, find optimum sizes for each device in the circuit.
 Moving a new circuit topology or new FOM generally requires an altogether new agent, each of which requires a training process many-times the length of its actual task.
-Attempts at transfering the learning derived from each circuit, where attempted, are generally limited to highly-correlated cases, such as the differences between schematic-based and layout-parasitic-annotated versions of the same circuit.
+Attempts at transferring the learning derived from each circuit, where attempted, are generally limited to highly-correlated cases, such as the differences between schematic-based and layout-parasitic-annotated versions of the same circuit.

 This is far from how human designers approach the task on several fronts.

 - Human designers clearly learn to infer more complex circuits from simpler ones.
 Core analog building-blocks such as current mirrors form the basis of large (also core building blocks) of various shapes and sizes.
 - Designers are commonly faced with similar design-tasks featuring similar goals, metrics, constraints, and/or technologies, and quickly learn to extrapolate between them.
 "Porting" of a circuit from one process-technology to another similar technology is a common example.
 Designers quickly come to recognize which technologies are "most similar", even if only dimly aware of any specific criteria for similarity.
-They similarly learn to extrapole between metrics, i.e. trading off power for bandwidth, and other constraints such as area.
+They similarly learn to extrapolate between metrics, i.e. trading off power for bandwidth, and other constraints such as area.
 - Real design-efforts look less like optimizations.
 Each generally has constrained resources such as design-time and expertise.
 Their goals are not of the form "thou must find the optimal solution", but of "thou must find a solution better than X (and the more the merrier)".

 In some respects the circuit framing is also forced onto the traditional machine-learning paradigm.
 The separation between "training" and "inference" is particularly strained.
 The notion of a discrete "training stage" is valuable in several machine-learning contexts: